Packy Naughton: Los Angeles Angels

 Naughton with the Los Angeles Angels in 2021.

-On August 31, 2020, the Reds traded Naughton and Jose Salvador to the Los Angeles Angels for Brian Goodwin.
-He did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
+On August 31, 2020, the Reds traded Naughton and Jose Salvador to the Los Angeles Angels in exchange for Brian Goodwin.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 To begin the 2021 season, Naughton was assigned to the Rocket City Trash Pandas of the Double-A South.
 After one start, he was promoted to the Salt Lake Bees of the Triple-A West.

 On August 4, 2021, the Angels selected Naughton's contract and promoted him to the major leagues.
 At the time of his promotion, he had a 5.34 ERA over 55 2/3 innings pitched between Rocket City and Salt Lake.
 On August 8, he made his major league debut in relief at Dodger Stadium against the Los Angeles Dodgers, giving up one run, one hit, and two walks over one inning.
-On September 1, 2021, against the New York Yankees, Naughton made his first career start, pitching 3 2/3 innings, allowing three runs and striking out two.
+On September 1, against the New York Yankees, Naughton made his first career start, pitching 3 2/3 innings, allowing three runs and striking out two.
 Naughton finished the 2021 season with the Angels appearing in seven games (five starts) in which he went 0–4 with a 6.35 ERA, 14 walks, and 12 strikeouts over 22 2/3 innings.

 On March 18, 2022, Naughton was designated for assignment by the Angels.